 For the app graphics, please send the following items:

-- Logo for store icon (please see notes below regarding Android requirements for icon).
+- Logo for store icon (please see notes below regarding Android requirements for the icon).
 This should be in vector format (EPS, SVG, or Illustrator/AI).
 If vector format is not possible, we can work with a raster image (e.g. Photoshop/PSD), but the results may vary.

 - Splash screen image